SciProgCentre/visionforge/docs/tutorial.md

         color("black")
    }
    ```
-Predictably, only `x-axis` rib bigger than other ribs.
+Predictably, only the `x-axis` rib is bigger than other ribs.

    ![](../docs/images/wide-box.png)